Clive Betts: Controversies

 In 2003, Betts was suspended from the House of Commons for seven days for irregularities involving the employment and visa of Jose Gasparo, a Brazilian student with previous experience as a male escort.
 The Daily Telegraph newspaper reported on 10 July 2010 that Betts' partner and parliamentary assistant, James Thomas, had tried to edit this fact from Betts' English Wikipedia page in an attempt to cover it up.
 Betts was found guilty of breaching the MPs' code of conduct, with the Standards and Privileges Committee stating that he had acted "extremely foolishly" and had risked damaging public confidence in the integrity of Parliament.
 Particular concerns involved his failure to disclose Gasparo's background to parliamentary authorities and the fact that Betts had knowingly photocopied an altered document on Gasparo's behalf.
 Betts gave an "unreserved apology" in a personal statement to MPs when the report was published.

 Also in 2003, Betts was subject to criticism for his accommodation expenses after he had previously campaigned for an increase in MPs' entitlements on the ground of "hardship".
 It was reported by The Times that Betts had "flipped" his designated second home to Yorkshire before buying a "country estate" there, before "flipping it" back to London and taking out a larger mortgage on his flat there.
 Betts denied wrongdoing, arguing the Yorkshire property had been "two dilapidated listed buildings" and that when he became a whip he had to declare his main residence as his London flat.

 In 2004, he was criticised by the British Medical Association for going to Portugal with 15 fellow MPs on an all-expenses trip paid for by the fast food chain McDonald's.
 Betts responded that if MPs had a "puritanical" attitude about food then people would ignore what they said.
 He faced further criticism in 2010 after it was reported that he was one of eight MPs who were renting out a "second home" in London while claiming for the cost of renting a '"third home" in the city at taxpayers' expense.
 Although legal, critics argued the "loophole" was allowing MPs to increase their income after the rules on parliamentary expenses were tightened.

-In 2024, Clive Bett's employee was accused of creating a 'racist' petition while standing for election in the South East constituency, relating to locating a traveller site in the Beighton ward.
+In 2024, one of Clive Betts' employees was accused of creating a 'racist' petition while standing for election in the South East constituency, relating to locating a traveller site in the Beighton ward.
 The petition drew offence for suggesting that it is inappropriate to locate a traveller site 'in the middle of a settled community', rather than 'on the city boundaries.'
 Betts was also later said to be 'leading his own campaign against the plan' to house travellers.
 He was represented by Chris Young KC in hearings against the site's location, and said that it was 'totally inappropriate', and commented that accusations of racism were 'just a knee-jerk, silly reaction to what we’re saying.'